zayneeh/ChemSum/README.md

 ## Audio Functionality
 ### Text-to-Speech Output
 ChemSum now supports text-to-speech (TTS) functionality, allowing users to listen to summaries of chemical engineering papers.
 This feature is designed to aid users who prefer auditory learning.
+This feature was specifically made for the inclusivity of the visually impaired.

 #### Supported Features:
 - **Audio Output of Summaries**: Convert text summaries into spoken audio using advanced TTS technology.